benhg/paara.benhg.github.io/fieldday.md

 ### In the Event of an Emergency; First Aid Supplies

-In the event of an emergency, 911 should be called immediately.
-In the event that EMS/Fire is needed after the main gate is locked, immediate coordination will need to take place to open the gate and to escort EMS/Fire vehicles to the Field Day site.
+<mark> In the event of an emergency, 911 should be called immediately.</mark> In the event that EMS/Fire is needed after the main gate is locked, immediate coordination will need to take place to open the gate and to escort EMS/Fire vehicles to the Field Day site.
 The Safety Officer and lead coordinator shall be advised if 911 is activated.
 Unless otherwise stated, Safety Officer Rob Fenn, KC6TYD, will have first aid supplies available for minor emergencies.

 ### Weather

 Ambient temperatures can be significantly high during the day.
 Winds can become severe in the afternoons.
 Individuals are encouraged to hydrate appropriately.
 Volunteers and participants are reminded to dress accordingly and using **layers** is recommended.
 Night time temperatures can be chilly.
-Shorts pants worn during the hot day may not provide the warmth you’ll need during the night.
+Short pants worn during the hot day may not provide the warmth you’ll need during the night.

 ### General Hazards